Red Empress African Cichlid

 | |

-African Cichlids are not beginner level fish, if you’re interested in keeping them this article assumes you have already learned the basics of the aquarium hobby.
-If you haven’t, that’s not a problem, first I welcome you to the hobby, and second I will direct you to this great playlist of beginner need to know information…enjoy! 😉
+African Cichlids are not beginner-level fish, if you’re interested in keeping them this article assumes you have already learned the basics of the aquarium hobby.
+If you haven’t, that’s not a problem, first I welcome you to the hobby, and second I will direct you to this great playlist of beginner need-to-know information…enjoy!

 10 Things You Must Know